What is Endometriosis?

 Endometriosis is defined as the presence of endometrial-like tissue outside of the uterus.
 Although endometriotic tissue may somewhat resemble endometrium, the lining of the uterus, the two tissues are distinctly different.
 Endometriotic lesions cause a breakdown in surrounding tissue, resulting in bleeding and the formation of scar tissue.
 This creates an inflammatory response with increasingly wide-spread symptoms.

-The most common symptom is pelvic pain that puts life on hold around or during a woman’s period.
+The most common symptom is pelvic pain that puts life on hold around or during a person’s period.
 According to endometriosis specialist Dr. John Dulemba, “It’s not a malignancy.
 It’s not cancer, but the symptoms it produces are so life-interfering that it feels like a life- threatening problem.
 They can’t function.”

 Although endometriosis typically forms on the pelvic and abdominal organs, it can be found anywhere in the body.
 It progresses over time.
 Therefore, early intervention is key.
 Surgery is currently the only way to confirm a diagnosis of endometriosis.
 Unfortunately, it can take an average of 8 doctors across 10 years to receive a correct diagnosis.
 Many factors contribute to diagnostic delays: the idea that painful periods are normal; difficulty discussing periods with a doctor; societal stigma; variable symptoms; and misdiagnoses.
 Those with a close relative who suffered from endo are 7X more likely to have it.

 Nearly 200 Million people suffer from endometriosis.
-We estimate that 300,000 people are affected in the Greater Houston area.

-It can be found in transmen.
+It can be found in trans men.
 In rare cases, it has been found in men.

 It has even been found in fetuses.

 Endometriosis places an economic toll on the United States of $119 Billion each year in lost wages, productivity, and health care costs.